aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Show excalidraw, cache functions
 - Add slow functions
 - Show suspense and streaming
-- Excalidraw tree
+- Excalidraw tree so far
+- Commit code

 ## Code client component logic

 - Search component: mention web standard way to search and progressive enhancement already working.
 - Kode contact list: extract to property and move await
 - Kode contact button: dont need to mark as use client
-- Kode search component: preventdefault full page reload, could be a plain filter but we want to use the url, defaultvalue.
-We are refetching the contact, lets cache this.
-Show console.log and unstable-cache and mention revalidation.
+- Kode search component: default full page reload, could be a plain filter but we want to use the url, defaultvalue.
+Concurrent features.
+Prog-enh works.
+- Cache contact: We are refetching the contact because this page is dynamic, lets cache this.
+Show unstable-cache and mention revalidation.
 - Excalidraw tree
+- Commit code
+- Questions?

 ## BREAK